SFU-CMPT-201/.github/profile/README.md

     * Change the width to more than 100, e.g., 110.
     * Change the height to a length that is sufficiently long.
     * Change the color scheme to `solarized dark`.
 Windows Terminal, iTerm2, and GNOME Terminal should support it out of the box.
-Google how to change the color scheme, if you are not sure.
+Google how to change the color scheme if you are not sure.
-      For other terminal emulators, you need to install the theme separately.
+      For other terminal emulators, it's likely that you need to install the theme separately.
-* Open the terminal, and enter `ssh cmpt201@[VM's IP address]`.
-Replace `[VM's IP address]` with the IP address that you get from the VM window.
+* Open the terminal and enter the following commands.
-* Use the password from the VM window to log in on the terminal.
+    * `docker create -it --name cmpt201 ghcr.io/sfu-cmpt-201/base`
+        * This command downloads our container image (`ghcr.io/sfu-cmpt-201/base`) and creates an interactive (`-it`) container named `cmpt201`.
+    * `docker start -ai cmpt201`
+        * This command starts the container interactively (`-ai`) and let you enter the container.
+* At this point, you should see a greeting message and a command-line prompt (`~❯`).
 * If you enter `ls`, you should see two files (`start_here.sh` and `units`).
 * Enter `./start_here.sh` and read through.
 It will show you what to do.
-* When you want to stop using the VM, make sure that you properly shut it down by entering `sudo poweroff`. **Do not** just close the VM window since it may corrupt the VM.
-As a side note, you can also use `sudo reboot` to reboot the VM.
+* When you want to stop using the container, enter `exit`.
+* When you want to use the container again, enter the start command (`docker start -ai cmpt201`).